Edmund-Kiama/Wk2-Code-Challenge/README.md

 Popup Editing
 ---> A popup form allows the users to edit item details, maintaining an organized UI.

+Changes the dark and light mode
+---> The user can change their modes from light to dark and vice versa.

 ## Customization

 Styling---> You can modify the style.css file to customize the appearance.